#1e1e1e

 Save time editing large numbers of pictures with Adobe Photoshop.

-You can easily record several actions for tasks you frequently perform to help you work more efficiently.
+You can easily record several actions for tasks you frequently perform to help you to work more efficiently.

 Explore how to easily edit photos in bulk to make them look professional and visually consistent in Adobe Photoshop.